Cassandrapaige/final-portfolio/src/markdown-pages/covid19.md

 stack: ["ReactJs", "Javascript/ES6", "CSS/SCSS"]
 ---

-This project receives data from multiple API endpoints, making React a good choice for this application as it gives us the added abililty to manipulate state without having to re-render our pages.
+This project receives data from multiple API endpoints, making React a good choice as it gives us the added abililty to manipulate state without having to re-render our pages.

 <Title>Project Purpose</Title>